dayone-labs/dos-react/README.md

 # DOS React starter kit

 Welcome to [DayOne.pl](http://dayone.pl) React starter kit.
-The only purpose of this project is to get you up and running with React JS project as fast as possible with some sane defaults.
+The purpose of this project is to get you up and running with React JS development as fast as possible but also to stay with you when you go to production.

-This project is not a playground or training stuff.
-It's meant to stay with you also when your app goes into production.

 ## What's included